Thyme aetheroleum

 DefinitionThis section has been translated automatically.

-Extract obtained by steam distillation of the fresh flowering herb of Thymus vulgaris (ÖAB) or Thymus zygis (Ph.Helv.). essential oil with the characteristic smell of thyme.
+Essential oil obtained by steam distillation from the fresh flowering herb of Thymus vulgaris (ÖAB) or Thymus zygis (Ph.Helv.) with the characteristic thyme odor.

-Thymus vulgaris oil refers to the INCI common nomenclature for the essential oil extracted from the fresh or partially dried leaves and flowering shoot tips.
+Thymus vulgaris oil is the nomenclature used in the INCI for the essential oil obtained from the fresh or partially dried leaves and flowering shoot tips.
 This is used in cosmetic formulations.

 Red thyme oil is the crude distillate, white thyme oil is produced by further distillation or rectification.
 Solvent extraction produces an absolute for the perfume industry.